toniogn/software-challenge/README.md

 ## Track Frontend

-In that track, we will explore the API and try improve it.
+In that track, we will create an application that consumes the existing API.

 ### Level 0